 Faculty // 2010

-Karen Russell is the author of the short story collection St. Lucy’s Home for Girls Raised by Wolves, as well as the novel Swamplandia!.
+Karen Russell is the author of the short story collections St. Lucy’s Home for Girls Raised by Wolves and Vampires in the Lemon Grove , as well as the novel Swamplandia!.
 Her work has been featured in The New Yorker’s debut fiction issue and on The New Yorker’s 20 Under 40 list, and was chosen as one of Granta’s Best Young American Novelists.
-She is currently writer-in-residence at Bard College.
-Her latest short story collection, Vampires in the Lemon Grove, will be published in February.

 Elissa Schappell is the author of the collection Blueprints For Building Better Girls, as well as the novel Use Me, which was a finalist for the PEN Hemingway award.
 She is co-editor with Jenny Offill of the anthologies, The Friend Who Got Away and Money Changes Everything.
 She is co-founder and editor-at-large of Tin House magazine, and teaches creative writing at NYU and in the the low-residency MFA program at Queens in Charlotte, NC.